scholarslab/GenericXmlImporter/README.md

 with only items, files and elements (Dublin Core or other formats), that will be automatically imported.
 See examples.

+Some default sheets are provided, in particular for Omeka export (v4 and v5), and [Mets], a common format used for digital papers (only for profiles with Dublin Core).

 Installation
 ------------